 Unlike the brokers that are governed by the European Banking Authority (e.g. CySEC or FCA brokers), FX brokers from Australia do not have to share the same rights and restrictions.
 This is why Australian Forex brokers are still able to provide all sorts of the trading benefits that include Forex contests, deposit bonuses, no deposit accounts, refer-a-friend promotions and other deals.

 In addition to this, the maximum leverage that a trader can get from an Australian broker is capped at 500:1.
 Unlike the FCA and CySEC, the broker is not required to make sure that a default leverage is set below 50:1.

 Forex brokers in Australia are required to clearly disclose the nature of their operations and the risks involved in the financial trading.

 FX brokers provide access to a few types of the markets.
 Obviously, these brokers enable the trading of various currency pairs.
 Next to this, the brokers provide the trading of the Contracts-For-Difference aka CFD, and this might be banned soon by the ASIC.
 The first announcements have been seen in 2016, yet there has been no action taken until now.
 Considering the current popularity of the bitcoin trading, the prohibition of the CFD trading might have a negative impact on the Australian cryptocurrency brokers and their offers, as most of them operate using CFDs.

 As previously noted, it is still possible for an Australian broker to offer CFD trading.
 Considering that Australia is having a large and an active stock exchange, CFD trading is also quite popular.
 Most of the CFDs are traded for the Australian Securities Exchange (ASX) listed companies.
 It is also possible to trade ASX 200, an index of the largest listed companies.
-However, these type of trading may only be available with the largest Forex brokers in Australia.
+However, these type of trading may only be available to the largest Forex brokers in Australia.